-This short guide has been produced on request from local residents groups.
-It goes through some of the types of conflict, advises what you can do before conflict arises, gives a few tips, shares a local cast study and signposts to further information.
+This short guide has been produced on request from local residents groups and goes through some of the types of conflict, gives a few tips and signposts to further information.

-1. Recognising conflict: common types of conflict in community groups
+Recognising conflict: common types of conflict in community groups

 Conflict can take a number of forms.
-At one end of the conflict spectrum is disruptive behaviour, which is anything that causes friction and keeps the group from accomplishing actions.
+At one end of the conflict spectrum is disruptive behaviour, which is anything that causes friction in meetings or gatherings and keeps the group from accomplishing actions.
 The most common form of this kind of conflict is a domineering or overly articulate member who speaks out of turn or intimidates others, sometimes without realising that he or she is doing so.
-Another example of this kind of conflict would be a member who has a single issue he or she doesn't feel is being addressed.
-In both cases this member can 'hijack' meetings or make reaching important decisions difficult.
+Another example of this kind of conflict could be a member who is unused to meetings or has a priority single issue he or she doesn't feel is being addressed - in both cases this member can 'hijack' meetings or make reaching important decisions difficult.

 In the middle of the spectrum are the more serious types of conflict, from personal feuds to a member falsely claiming to represent the group and making unauthorised statements that don't reflect group views.

 The extreme end of the conflict spectrum sees members causing serious harm, from active sabotage to illegal activity.
-This type of extreme conflict or disruption is rare in our experience.
+This type of extreme conflict or disruption is very rare in our experience.

-The tips and resources in this guide are designed for the low to medium types of conflict.
-If your group is experiencing theft of funds or other illegal activity, it is recommended you seek independent help including from the police.
+The tips and resources in this guide are designed primarily for the low to medium types of conflict.
+If your group is experiencing extreme disruption such as theft of funds or other illegal activity, it is recommended you go straight to the support resources and seek independent help including from the police.

-2. Before conflict arises
+Before conflict arises

-Prepare for the eventuality of conflict by ensuring your constitution contains a code of conduct and procedures for dealing with breaches of this code and termination of membership if necessary.
+Prepare for the eventuality of conflict by ensuring your constitution or byelaws contain a code of conduct and procedures for dealing with breaches of this code and termination of membership if necessary.
+You could also adopt a code of conduct and procedures for handling member disputes as a separate policy at an AGM or a committee meeting.

 While having a code of conduct in place will not necessarily prevent conflict or disputes, it can be essential in ensuring members have a firm foundation in order to challenge disruptive behaviour if it arises and to remove membership in a transparent and fair manner when necessary.
 New committee members can be offered an induction when they join.
-This could cover things like how the association works, its constitutional aims, what sorts activities have been delivered and policies that the association has in place; this should include codes of conduct and especially the one on conflict.
+This could cover things like how the association works, its constitutional aims, what sorts activities have been delivered previously and policies that the association have in place; this should include codes of conduct and especially the one on conflict.

-See the last pages of this guide for a sample code of conduct and membership removal procedures, or contact the Community Engagement Team for advice. have also included the 'Seven Principles of Public Life' developed by the Committee on Standards in Public Life as a reference resource.
+See the last pages of this guide for a sample code of conduct and membership removal procedures, or contact the Community Engagement Team for advice.
+We have also included the 'Seven Principles of Public Life' developed by the Committee on Standards in Public Life as a reference resource.

-3. Tips for dealing with conflict in groups
+Tips for dealing with conflict in groups